SamG101-Developer/SPP-Primer-2/Writerside/topics/11-3-Second-Class-Borrows.md

 ## Lifetime Analysis

-The use of second class borrows means that lifetime analysis becomes trivial.
+The use of second-class borrows means that lifetime analysis becomes trivial.
 All function call site borrows move into an inner frame, meaning that they can never outlive their owned object.
 Yielding borrows can never outlive their owned objects, because control cannot be returned to the coroutine (where the owned object exists), until the coroutine is resumed and the borrow is therefore released.